 Options.
 The Options Menu is a series of linked menu functions used initially to set your preferences.
 Once your preferences are selected, it is unlikely these functions need to be accessed during the normal operation of the product.

-The Options menu works differently than other menu functions in that all of the options must be cycled through in order to return to normal operation.
-There are fourteen Option menus: Contrast, Display Speed, Battery Alarm, Bottom Black, Fish ID, Numeral Size, Transducer, Diagnostic, Units, Languages, Speed Offset, Depth Offset, Filter and Reset.
+The Option menus include: Contrast, Display Speed, Battery Alarm, Bottom Black, Fish ID, Numeral size, Units Speed, Units Depth, Language, Speed Offset, Depth Offset and Reset.
+Press the view key at any time to exit options and return to normal operation.